JBalwaySUS/mern-website/README.md

 To run the project, clone the repository

-Create a .env file in the backend folder and add the environment variables given in the .env_sample file
+Create a .env file in the backend folder and add the environment variables given in the .env.example file

 Then run the following commands